matloff/fastStat/README.md

 ## Lesson GEYSER:  Old Faithful Geyser Example

-To start to make the concepts tangible, let's look at **faithful**, a built-in dataset in r, recording eruptions of the old faithful geyser in the us national park, yellowstone.
+To start to make the concepts tangible, let's look at **faithful**, a built-in dataset in R, recording eruptions of the Old Faithful Geyser in the US National Park, Yellowstone.

-The object consists of an r data frame with 2 columns, **eruptions** and **waiting**, showing the eruption durations and times between eruptions. the conceptual "population" here is the set of all old faithful eruptions, past, present and future.
+The object consists of an R data frame with 2 columns, **eruptions** and **waiting**, showing the eruption durations and times between eruptions. the conceptual "population" here is the set of all Old Faithful eruptions, past, present and future.

 Let's start simple, with a CI for the population mean duration: